A New Perspective on the Mind

 Claire Haigh

 Claire Haigh's paintings are inspired by a deep desire for positive change, and by her belief that for real and lasting change to occur we need to begin with ourselves.
-She became interested in the early 1990s in exploring the nature of thought and consciousness through art, believing that paintings could provide a new window of understanding.
-This led to her embarking upon The Tabula Project.
+She became interested in the early 1990s in exploring the nature of thought and consciousness through art.
+The Tabula Project aims to provide a new perspective on the mind so that we might improve how we think and evolve as a society.

-She has had five solo exhibitions in central London*.
+Claire has had five solo exhibitions in central London*.
 Her work has been bought by private and corporate collectors including NatWest, Marks & Spencer and the Boston Consulting Group.
-She has also completed many notable portrait commissions, including Sir Peter Hendy, Chairman of Network Rail; Ken Livingston, Mayor of London (2008); and, Tim O'Toole CBE, CEO FirstGroup PLC.
+She has also completed many notable portrait commissions, including Lord Olivier, Ken Livingston Mayor of London, and Sir Peter Hendy Chairman of Network Rail.

 *Venues include: Turtle Key Arts Centre, 1992; Smith's Gallery Covent Garden, 1993; The Mall Galleries, 1993; The Boston Consulting Group, 1996; The Troubadour Gallery, 2007